johnliang0731/Streaming_Provider/README.md

 This is a single-user **Streaming Provider Project** system with the purpose of simulating the interactions among various demographic groups, streaming services and studios.

+This project is developed in Java, the graphic interface was designed and developed in Swing.

 **Author**:

 - Renyu Zhang